-In §2, we give several basic facts, several orderings, and product formulas.
-We explain also several pathological phenomena, and how such strange phenomena appear naturally in the exact deformation quantization theory.
-But no problem occurs as for exponential functions of linear functions of generators.
-(See Theorem 3, and the equation (30).)
+In §2, we give several basic facts, several different orderings, and product formulas.
+We also explain also several pathological phenomena, and how such phenomena appear naturally in exact deformation quantization theory.
+However, no problem occurs for exponential functions of linear functions of generators, (see Theorem 3, and the equation (30)).
 Thus, in §3, we restrict our attention to the space of exponential functions of quadratic forms.
-Infinitesimal action of quadratic forms are computed in Weyl ordering and normal ordering, and these define involutive distributions on the space of exponential functions.
+Infinitesimal actions of quadratic forms is computed in Weyl ordering and normal ordering, and these define involutive distributions on the space of exponential functions.
 We easily obtain maximal integral submanifolds.
-In §4, we give the explicit formula of \-exponential functions in the Weyl ordering and in normal ordering.
-Via these explicit expressions, we find an "element" $\varepsilon{00}$ , called polar element, having a very strange property that one must say this is a "two valued" element, although such notion have never appeared in ordinary mathematics.
-In spite of this, $\varepsilon{00}$ is very useful in the computation.
-We give in §5 several product formulas, and show that \-exponential functions of quadratic forms generates a group-like object, which looks like a double cover of $SL{\mathbb{C}}(2)$ .
-In spite of this, technicality is involved in a standard classical Lie theory.
-To understand why such strange element appears, we define in §6 the notion of intertwiners between several ordering expressions.
-We see that such strange phenomena is caused by the ambiguity of $\frac{1}{\sqrt{\phantom{C}}}$ of intertwiners.
+In §4, we give the explicit formula for \-exponential functions in Weyl ordering and in normal ordering.
+Via these explicit expressions, we find an "element" $\varepsilon{00}$ , called the polar element, having such a strange property that one must call this is a "two valued" element, although such a notion has never appeared in ordinary mathematics.
+In spite of this, $\varepsilon{00}$ is very useful in computation.
+We give in §5 several product formulas, and show that \-exponential functions of quadratic forms generate a group-like object, which looks like a non-trivial double cover of $SL{\mathbb{C}}(2)$ .
+Nevertheless, technicality is involved in a standard classical Lie theory.
+To understand why such a strange element appears, we define in §6 intertwiners between several ordering expressions.
+We see that our strange phenomena are caused by the ambiguity of $\frac{1}{\sqrt{2}}$ of intertwiners.
 Because of this ambiguity, intertwiners are defined only as "2-to-2 diffeomorphisms" on the set of exponential functions of quadratic forms.
-Hence in §7, we will try to understand how the glued object looks like.
-We happen to know that a similar phenomena occurred in the magnetic monopole theory, and to manage this phenomena mathematically, Brylinski [Br] uses gerbes of Giraud.
-(See last chapter of [Br].)
-But we prefer to use the notion of two-valued element, because this is very simple and intuitive.
-To make these more clear, we propose the notion of blurred $\mathbb{C}$ -bundles.
-Our conclusion in this paper is that \-exponential functions of quadratic forms generate a group-like object which is not a point set, but is understood as a non-trivial double cover of $SL{\mathbb{C}}(2)$ .
-In spite of this, this object contains the non trivial double covers of $SL{\mathbb{R}}(2)$ and SU(1,1).
+Hence in §7 we describe the corresponding glued object.
+Similar phenomena occurs in the magnetic monopole theory, and was treated mathematically by Brylinski (see the last chapter of [Br]) using the theory of gerbes of Giraud.
+However, we prefer to use the notion of two-valued element, because it is very simple and intuitive.
+To clarify these, we propose the notion of blurred $\mathbb{C}$ -bundles.
+Our conclusion in this paper is that \-exponential functions of quadratic forms generate a group-like object which is not a point set, but this object can be understood as a non-trivial double cover of $SL{\mathbb{C}}(2)$ .
+It contains the non trivial double covers of $SL{\mathbb{R}}(2)$ and SU(1,1) as real forms.
 Hence this object may be understood as a complexification of metaplectic group $Mp(2,\mathbb{R})$ [GiS].
-It is known that there is no complexification of such groups as genuine Lie groups.
+It is known that there is no complexification of these groups as genuine Lie groups.
 2. The Weyl algebra and extensions We consider the Weyl algebra $W{\hbar}$ generated by u, v over $\mathbb{C}$ with the fundamental relation $[u, v] (= u v - v u) = -i\hbar$ where $\hbar$ is a positive constant.
 The pair (u, v) of generators is called a canonical conjugate pair.
 2.1.
 Orderings and product formulas.